<h1>on Architecture and related Media … </h1>

 11. » Gary - "America's Magic Industrial City" « website [probably] by Christopher A. Meyers, [at least] online since 1st of March 2000 [according to ]

-As http://www.chameyer.net/ never bothered to answer any of my emails, I've got no lead that Christopher A. Meyers [Director of the Department of Planning + Development in the City of Gary] actually is he author of that website, apart from other sites relating the topic to him as well.
+Since http://www.chameyer.net/ never bothered to answer any of my emails, I've got no lead that Christopher A. Meyers [Director of the Department of Planning + Development in the City of Gary] actually is the author of that website, apart from other sites relating the topic to him as well.
 So, if you feel discredited, complain right here.

 5 a '600 Fillmore Street' » A.S.B. designs were sold at a "guaranteed" or fixed price which included labor and materials.
 Prices ranged, as described in a Chicago Tribune ad from March 1917, "for small homes from $2,730 to $3,500 (and for) larger homes $5,000 to $10,000." « [http://www.chameyer.net/frame8665.html]